digitalpetri/modbus/README.md

 Get Help
 --------

-See the examples project or contact kevinherron@gmail.com for more information.
+See the examples project or create a new post in [Discussions](https://github.com/digitalpetri/modbus/discussions/categories/q-a).

 License